-Create, manage and own risk assets, through a very thorough customer selection and controlled risk management process and in compliance with the bank's management policies including the ESRM policies. /Account
+Customer-facing Create, manage and own risk assets, through a very thorough customer staff risk management process and in compliance (Transactors management policies including the ESRM policies. /Account \Officers:

-Entity Roles & Responsibilities

-These include, but not limited to:

-- Obtain adequate information for E&S screening and risk assessment steps for each new client and transaction request. - Conduct a complete and accurate E&S risk screening and assessment for each new client and transaction request. - Initiate credit requests that meet E&S risk acceptance criteria - Manage E&S risk in line with approved E&S risk management policies. - Proactively identify and develop appropriate responses to E&S risk non-compliance in existing exposures on a continuous basis, with the support of SBU E&S specialists.
+Entity Roles & Responsibilities These include, but not limited to: Obtain adequate information for E&amp;S screening and risk assessment steps for each new client and transaction request.
+Conduct a complete and accurate E&amp;S risk screening and assessment for each new client and transaction request.
+Initiate credit requests that meet E&amp;S risk acceptance criteria Manage E&amp;S risk in line with approved E&amp;S risk management policies.
+Proactively identify and develop appropriate responses to E&amp;S risk non-compliance in existing exposures on a continuous basis, with the support of SBU E&amp;S specialists.
 In addition, each transactor / Account Officer is responsible for ensuring that clear communication between the Bank and the client is maintained, and that the internal approvals are consistent with client expectations and the Bank's ESRM Policy.

-E&S Business Access Bank Sierra Leone Ltd will have a dedicated Environmental and Partners Social Risk

-Management Unit located in the Credit Risk Management Unit.
+E&S Business Partners Access Bank Sierra Leone Ltd will have a dedicated Environmental and Social Risk Management Unit located in the Credit Risk Management Unit.
 This Unit has dedicated E&S officers.

-The E&S Business Partners have responsibility to:

-- Ensure all credit facility requests are accompanied by the relevant outputs of the ESRM Procedure to ensure informed decision-making. - Review and confirm initial screening and risk assessment outcomes for clients and transactions identified as low risk - Review and confirm E&S categorization for Category C projects with Low-risk client assessments. - Review E&S risk issues of clients & transactions escalated for further due diligence and make recommendations & decisions as appropriate. - Conduct customer and project Site visit /client engagements where additional E&S due diligence is beneficial or required to confirm or gather information on E&S risks. - Escalate clients' transactions to the E&S Risk Manager where material E&S issues are unresolved and further review is necessary.
+The E&S Business Partners have responsibility to: Ensure all credit facility requests are accompanied by the relevant outputs of the ESRM Procedure to ensure informed decision-making.
+Review and confirm initial screening and risk assessment outcomes for clients and transactions identified as low risk Review and confirm E&amp;S categorization for Category C projects with Low-risk client assessments.
+Review E&amp;S risk issues of clients &amp; transactions escalated for further due diligence and make recommendations &amp; decisions as appropriate.
+Conduct customer and project Site visit /client engagements where additional E&amp;S due diligence is beneficial or required to confirm or gather information on E&amp;S risks.
+Escalate clients' transactions to the E&amp;S Risk Manager where material E&S issues are unresolved and further review is necessary.

-E&S Manager.

-Risk Access Bank Sierra Leone Ltd has one E&S Risk Manager for the bank.

-The E&S Risk Manager is based in the Risk Management Unit.

-The E&S Risk Manager has the responsibility to:

-□ Review E&S risks of clients and transactions escalated for approval from SBUs and make recommendations and decisions as
+V E&S Manager. nk Sierra Leone Ltd has one E&S Risk Manager for the bank.
+Risk Manager is based in the Risk Management Unit.
+The E&S F Risk Manager has the responsibility to: ☐ Review E&S risks of clients and transactions escalated for approval from SBUs and make recommendations and decisions as

-Entity Roles & Responsibilities appropriate; Refer clients and transactions to the MCC where material E&amp;S issues require further review and escalation; Engage with the CRO / Executive Management as needed on potentially higher risk clients and transactions with material E&S issues.
-Manageme Credit (MCC) nt ☐ The MCC will be highest management approval body for credits in Committee Access Bank Access Bank Sierra Leone Ltd and performs the dual role of credit policy articulation and credit approval.
-The MCC has the responsibility to: Review and recommend to the Board Credit Committee for approval, credit policy direction including articulation of risk and return preferences at corporate level and for individual asset-creating business units in the bank;
+Entity F Roles & Responsibilities Ц appropriate; Refer clients and transactions to the MCC where material E&amp;S issues require further review and escalation; Engage with the CRO / Executive Management as needed on potentially higher risk clients and transactions with material E&S issues.
+Management Credit Committee (MCC) □ The MCC will be highest management approval body for credits in Access Bank Access Bank Sierra Leone Ltd and performs the dual role of credit policy articulation and credit approval.
+The MCC has the responsibility to: Board Credit Committee (BCC) The BCC acts on behalf of the Board of Directors on ESRM-CR matters as regards the credit policies and procedures.
+It is responsible for the approval of all credit policies and procedures including product programs that have E&S considerations in line